xgcm/xgcm/doc/grid_topology.rst

 Faces and Connections
 ~~~~~~~~~~~~~~~~~~~~~

-Simple grids, as described on the :ref:`grid_topology` page, consist of a
+Simple grids, as described on the :ref:`grids` page, consist of a
 single logically rectangular domain.
 Many modern GCMs use more complex grid topologies, consisting of multiple
 logically rectangular grids connected at their edges.